gitInLoserWereGoingShopping/gitInLoserWereGoingShopping/README.md

 🎓 B.S. in Petroleum Engineering - University of Oklahoma

-💻 Comfortable developing on Windows, Linux, or macOS
+💻 Comfortable developing on Windows, Linux, or Mac

 🦾 Current primary software stack: MERN